 Jeita Grotto Facts

-- Most notably, the breathtaking Jeita Grotto isn’t just another cave.
+- This marvel of Nature, largely unknown outside of its immediate area, goes by the name of the Jeita Grotto.
+Perhaps most notably, however, the breathtaking site isn’t just another cave.
 That’s because it is significantly important to the region it formed in.
-Further, that includes cultural, social, and even economic.

-- However, for unknown reasons, its ancient inhabitants apparently abandoned it long before modern times.
-But, Reverend William Thomson accidentally rediscovered it in 1836, while exploring.
+- For reasons yet to be determined, its ancient inhabitants apparently abandoned it long before modern times.
+Reverend William Thomson accidentally rediscovered it in 1836, while exploring.
+It appears to have been completely unknown during the interim.

-- Additionally, due to its extraordinary importance to the region, it serves as the national symbol of the country it lies in.
-Finally, it made the final round of consideration in the New 7 Wonders of Nature competition.
+- Due to its importance to the region, it now serves as the national symbol of the country it lies in.
+It’s magnificence does not go unnoticed now, though.
+The Jeita Grotto made the final round of consideration in the New 7 Wonders of Nature competition.

 Related Articles